LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/logtalk_linter_hook_7.rst.txt

    logtalk_linter_hook(Goal, Flag, File, Lines, Type, Entity, Warning)

 Multifile user-defined predicate, supporting the definition of custom linter warnings.
 Experimental.
-The ``Goal`` argument can be a message sending goal, ``Object::Message``, a call to a Prolog built-in predicate, or a call to a module predicate, ``Module:Predicate``.
+The ``Goal`` argument can be a message-sending goal, ``Object::Message``, a call to a Prolog built-in predicate, or a call to a module predicate, ``Module:Predicate``.
 The ``Flag`` argument must be a supported linter flag.
 The ``Warning`` argument must be a valid ``core``